 EBITDA measures a company's operating performance.
-It is essentially net income with interest, taxes, depreciation, and amortization added back to it, and can be used to analyze and compare profitability between companies and industries because it eliminates the effects of tax, financing and accounting decisions.
+It is essentially net income with interest, taxes, depreciation, and amortisation added back in.
+It can be used to more accurately analyse and compare profitability between companies and industries because it eliminates the effects of tax, financing and accounting decisions.

-To calculate EBITDA, one must add depreciation and amortization to a firm's operating income.
-Formula:
+To calculate EBITDA, depreciation and amortisation must be added to a firm's operating income.
+The formula is as follows: